1) Affordable housing 2) Create a sense of community; create a social network or fabric for the residents 3) Unsurpassed amenities

 a sense of community; create a social network or fabric for the residents:

-Social clubs are the backbone of a Successful
+Social clubs are the backbone of a Successful Sun City.

 The board needs to change and not repeat the following policies: